Production & Design Artistic Review

 WHAT TO BRING

-In addition to your portfolio, you are required to bring a hard copy of your résumé and P&D Application Essay to the artistic review, as well as uploading them digitally to the Drama Artistic Review portal.
-Please use the industry standard for a performing arts résumé (example here).
+In addition to your digital portfolio, you are required to bring a hard copy of your résumé and P&D Application Essay to the artistic review, as well as upload them and your portfolio to the Drama Artistic Review portal, in advance of your artistic review.

 ABOUT THE PRODUCTION & DESIGN STUDIO